John Sievenpiper, MD, FRCPC, PhD - University of Toronto

 Vasanti Malik, PhD - University of Toronto

-As dietary guidance and public health measures continue to call for reductions in intake of free sugars to prevent weight gain and cardiometabolic risk, there is growing interest in sugar alternatives or non-nutritive sweeteners (NNS) that can sweeten foods and beverages without providing excess calories.
-However, inconsistent findings in observational studies and clinical trials have obscured dietary guidance regarding NNS, creating confusion among the scientific community and general public.
+As dietary guidance and public health measures continue to call for reductions in intake of free sugars to prevent weight gain and cardiometabolic risk, there is growing interest in sugar alternatives or non-nutritive sweeteners (NNS) - commonly known as low calorie sweeteners - that can sweeten foods and beverages without providing excess calories.
+However, inconsistent findings in observational studies and clinical trials have obscured dietary guidance regarding these low calorie sweeteners, creating confusion among the scientific community and general public.
 A comprehensive understanding of the evidence on NNS and health is needed to guide practitioners and policy makers in helping the population achieve free sugar targets for optimal health.

-This one-day thematic conference will address the role of NNS as a replacement for sugars, summarize the evidence on NNS and health outcomes and reconcile the discrepancies.
+This one-day thematic conference will address the role of low calorie sweeteners as a replacement for sugars, summarize the evidence on health outcomes and help navigate a path forward.

 By the end of this conference, attendees will be able to: